JLab_logo_text_white1.jpg

 energy-draining device

-A physical device that channels the transmission or release of energy. (e.g.: grounding rods and vent valves ).
+A physical device that channels the transmission or release of energy (e.g., grounding rods and vent valves).

 energy-isolating device

-Engineering controls
+engineering controls

 Measures designed to eliminate or reduce exposure to a physical hazard through the use of engineered machinery or equipment without active involvement of personnel.
+(These controls do not include HVAC systems.)

 Occurs when any part of the body breaks the plane of a confined space opening.

-Environmental baseline
+environmental baseline

 Environmental Management System (EMS)

-The part of the overall management system that includes organization structure, planning activities, responsibilities, practices, procedures, processes, and resources for developing, integrating, achieving, reviewing, and maintaining the environmental policy; a continuing cycle of planning, implementing, evaluating, and improving processes and actions undertaken to achieve environmental goals.
+The part of the overall management system that includes organization structure, planning activities, responsibilities, practices, procedures, processes, and resources for developing, integrating, achieving, reviewing, and maintaining the environmental program; a continuing cycle of planning, implementing, evaluating, and improving processes and actions undertaken to achieve environmental goals.

-Environmental monitoring
+environmental monitoring

 The use of instruments, systems, or special techniques to measure liquid, gaseous, and/or airborne effluents and contaminants.

-Environmental performance measure
+environmental performance measure

 Environmental Protection Agency (EPA)

-The all-encompassing act of monitoring the environment, measuring, collecting and analyzing samples of air, water, soil, foodstuffs, biota, and other media from DOE sites and their environs.
+The all-encompassing act of monitoring the environment, measuring, collecting, and analyzing samples of air, water, soil, foodstuffs, biota, and other media from DOE sites and their environs.
 Its purpose is to show that applicable standards are met, to assess radiation exposures to members of the public, and to assess effects, if any, on the environment.

 environmentally harmful material (EHM)